 - Mediate BC: a list of qualified family mediators and more information about mediation and how it works.
 Find out about their free monthly online clinics.

 - Family Mediation Canada: information about qualified family mediators

 - The Lawyer Referral Service (ask for mediation)

-- MyLawBC's Family Resolution Centre: free online mediators to help you and your ex-spouse write a parenting plan
+- MyLawBC's Family Resolution Centre: free online mediators to help you and your ex-spouse write parenting and child support arrangements

 Or you could search online by using the word "mediator" and the name of the city you live in.